Disney Introduces New Animal Kingdom Tour With FastPass+ Access To Both Pandora Attractions And Much More

 Ever since Pandora – The World of Avatar opened in late May, the lines for the two attractions, and even to get into the land, have been off the charts.
 Guests are still finding it difficult to lock down a FastPass+ selection and are having to get to the park sometimes an hour before opening in order to not have to wait hours to ride.
 Well, Disney may have come up with a solution for that with a new tour at Disney’s Animal Kingdom, but it will cost you.

-Pandora only has two attractions in the land and it is Flight of Passage which always has the longest line.
-Still, Na’vi River Journey is also incredibly popular and has brought forth some long waits which have gotten the best of guests from time to time.
+Pandora only has two attractions: Flight of Passage which always has the longest line, and Na’vi River Journey, which is also incredibly popular and has some long waits, which have gotten the best of guests from time to time.

 Again, though, it’s going to cost you.